 Benefits and rewards aside, you must look at the big picture with this card: Unlike a lot of other airline cards from bigger carriers (American, Delta, United), this card is built for very specific routes.
 With other airline cards, you have a certain amount of flexibility to maximize your points.
 If the reward flights for your intended vacation destination cost a fortune in miles, you can always decide to vacation somewhere else.
 Hawaiian airlines, however will get you only to and from Hawaii and select destinations within the continental U.S.

 The card makes up for that somewhat with its airline partners, which offer you the flexibility to redeem for routes Hawaiian Airlines doesn’t fly.
 Still, you have to go through the hassle of booking by phone when redeeming this way.
 Plus, the value isn’t always the best.
 Round-trip flights within North America start at 30,000 miles when you redeem HawaiianMiles for an American Airlines flight, even though they start at 25,000 AAdvantage miles when booked directly through American.

 If you’re planning a trip between the continental U.S. and Hawaii, though, and can take advantage of the one-time 50 percent companion discount, this card would be a good choice.
 After you use up the sign-up bonus and that one-time offer, the card will remain a good value if you spend enough to earn the $5,000 bonus each year, fly often enough on Hawaiian to earn extra miles and can use the yearly companion discount.

 Looking for a go-to card for other travel?
-Consider this one, which earns you the equivalent of 2.2 percent back on your spending (and lets you redeem miles for any travel expense) for the same annual fee ($89):
+Consider the Barclaycard Arrival Plus World Elite MasterCard, which earns you the equivalent of 2.2 percent back on your spending (and lets you redeem miles for any travel expense) for the same annual fee ($89).